Divyab-0207/Resume_page/README.md

 # Resume_page
-This is just a static webpage.
+This is a static webpage.